-Rhode Island recorded a high of 103 degrees Fahrenheit (39 degrees Celsius) and a low of -25 degrees Fahrenheit (-32 degrees Celsius).
-Parts of southern Rhode Island have a subtropical climate, with average annual rainfall exceeding 50 inches (1,270 mm).
-Precipitation is fairly evenly distributed throughout most of the state throughout the year.
-However, November is usually the driest month, while February or March can be the wettest.
-Spring is usually the wettest season, especially in North Rhode Island, where average monthly rainfall exceeds 25 inches (635 mm) from April to June.
+Precipitation is fairly evenly distributed throughout the year in most of the state.
+However, November is typically the driest month, and February or March can be wetter.
+Spring is typically the wettest season, especially in northern Rhode Island, where rainfall averages over 25 inches (635 millimeters) a month from April to June.